 When we talk about Christian education at St. Aidan’s, we are talking about Christian formation, which includes education but goes beyond the limits of that word to embrace a holistic influence on the whole person – mind, body, and spirit.
 “Formation” means we are shaped, molded, and formed as people of faith through learning, experience and community in the Body of Christ.
 Throughout our lives, we are continually being formed in our identity as followers of Jesus.

-In the academic year, Christian formation is offered on Sunday mornings at 9:30 am for adults and for children from 3 years through 5th grade.
+In the academic year, Christian formation is offered on Sunday mornings from 10:45-11:30 a.m. for adults and for children from 3 years through 5th grade, with opportunities for intergenerational formation on the 3rd & 5th Sundays of the month.
 Youth from 6th through 12th grade meet twice a month on Sunday evenings.